obsidianmd/obsidian-help/en/Obsidian Web Clipper/Templates.md

 - `schema:@Recipe` will match pages where the schema type is "Recipe".
 - `schema:@Recipe.name` will match pages where `@Recipe.name` is present.
 - `schema:@Recipe.name=Cookie` will match pages where `@Recipe.name` is "Cookie".

+Schema.org values can also be used to [[Variables#Schema.org variables|pre-populate data in templates]].